 The Authorising Officer has a statutory duty to cancel an authorisation once satisfied that the criteria for authorisation of Directed Surveillance or the use or conduct of a source (as appropriate) are no longer satisfied (s45 RIPA).
+Cancellations should be made by the Authorising Officer as soon as the conduct is no longer required.
 If the Authorising Officer is no longer available, the task will fall on the person who has taken over the role of Authorising Officer.
 Cancellations shall contain the information and Authorising Officer Directions in accordance with the Code of Practice.